forwardemail/custom-fonts-in-emails/README.md

 ## API

-> Please note that as of `v1.0.0` this API is synchronous and will block.
-For an asynchronous version please use `v0.0.4` of this package.

 ### `customFonts.setDefaults(options)`

 A function that accepts [options](#options) to set defaults for future use and returns a Promise that resolveswith the new package defaults.